FXX: 2013–2019: Beginnings

-2019–present: Acquisition by Disney
+2019–2023: Acquisition by Disney and shift towards animation

 As part of 21st Century Fox's acquisition by The Walt Disney Company, FX Networks was integrated into the newly renamed Walt Disney Television unit on March 20, 2019.
 On April 8, 2019, FX Networks announced its acquisition of off-network rights to Family Guy, starting with its sixteenth season, and Bob's Burgers, starting with its ninth season.
 Family Guy began airing on FXX on April 16, while Bob's Burgers made its debut on September 24, 2019.
-FXX shares the rights to Family Guy with new sister networks Freeform and FX.
+FXX shares the rights to Family Guy with sister networks Freeform and FX, which aired the show until 2024.

 Warner Bros.
-Discovery's Adult Swim and TBS originally held the cable rights to the prior seasons of both shows; their rights to older seasons of Family Guy expired on September 18, 2021, at which point reruns became exclusive to FX Networks and Freeform, with the rights to Bob's Burgers similarly coming under FX Networks' full control in 2023.
+Discovery's Adult Swim and TBS originally held the cable rights to the prior seasons of both shows; their rights to older seasons of Family Guy expired originally on September 18, 2021, leaving TBS permanently, while Adult Swim reacquired the rights of the show and returned on January 1, 2025, with a 3-day marathon, sharing rights with FXX and Paramount Skydance's Comedy Central (who acquired the rights in August 14, 2024 and airing since September 2, 2024 with a fan-favorite episodes marathon), while with Bob's Burgers a similar case happen, with the show left TBS on August 26, 2023, while at the same time with Adult Swim, they made a new deal to share rights in both networks, with earlier seasons premiered on FXX in September 28, 2023 and the later seasons premiered on Adult Swim in October 2, 2023, sharing rights with both networks (but not with TBS).

 On August 29, 2019, FXX announced Cake, a half-hour series featuring short-form adult animation and live-action content, would premiere September 25.
-Cake is the network's first original animated program since the aborted pilot of Cassius and Clay and the discontinuation of FXX's Animation Domination High-Def block in 2016.
+Cake is the network's first original animated program since the aborted pilot of Cassius and Clay and the discontinuation of their Animation Domination block in 2016.